XiaochenWang-PSU/FedKIM/README.md

 ## Acknowledgement

-If you find any sources provided in this repo or our paper are useful, please cite our paper using:
+If you find any sources provided in this repo or our paper are useful, please cite our papers using:

 ```bibtex
 @inproceedings{wangfedmeki,